Founder / Backstory

 About Sierra

 In 2015, at 21 years old, Sierra’s life changed in an instant.
-As she was driving home from university, suddenly, her vision went black.
+As she was driving to university, suddenly, her vision went black.
 Thankfully, she instinctively pulled her car over to avoid a crash, and the darkness only lasted for a moment.
 But when Sierra’s vision returned, the world did not look the same.
 Her entire visual field was overwhelmed by a frightening overlay of flashing lights and moving particles, which resembled dense television static, or “white noise”.
 This static overlay was unceasing, persisting 24/7 whether her eyes were open or closed.
 She would later discover this visual phenomenon had a name: “Visual Snow”.
 In the days that followed, other visual and non-visual symptoms appeared, including palinopsia, photophobia, enhanced entoptic phenomenon, diplopia, photopsia, tinnitus, and derealization.

 Due to the debilitating nature of her symptoms, Sierra could not see, drive, work, or function normally after onset of her condition.
 Fearful that she was going blind (or worse), Sierra sought help from dozens of doctors and specialists at many renowned medical institutions.
 But no one could offer an explanation for her symptoms, let alone a diagnosis.
 Over the next year and a half, she was subjected to numerous medical tests, most of which focused on her eyes.
 Her test results always came back normal.